 I think the exercise brought us a bit closer to Ladakh through a small interface with their language.

-The souvenir shop at The Grand Dragon Hotel, Ladakh is a good place to pick up some local souvenirs.
+The souvenir shop at the hotel is a good place to pick up some local souvenirs.
 I think everyone in our group picked up a local woolen cap and some of us picked up little trinkets in silver and turquoise.

 Himalayan View Rooms

-Rooms at The Grand Dragon Hotel, Ladakh give you an unobstructed view of Himalayas.
+Rooms at the hotel give you an unobstructed view of Himalayas.
 The room I stayed in, I got the view of Stok Kangri Range.

 The fact that water in the taps is heated is an absolute luxury.
 This was coupled with the fact that toiletries kept in the washroom were all locally made – a lot of them from Apricot – the fruit that grows abundantly here.

-The Grand Dragon Hotel, Ladakh also has a gym, a sauna and an activity area to keep yourself active and rejuvenated.
+They also have a gym, a sauna and an activity area to keep yourself active and rejuvenated.

 For details on their prices and other facilities, check out their website.

-Recommend you to read following Places to visit in Ladakh and Himalayan range.
+Recommend you to read the following places to visit in Ladakh and the Himalayan range.